ChristosHadjichristofi/Multimedia-NTUA/README.md

 * Player can see latest 5 moves he made and the latest 5 moves the bot made from the menu 'Details'.
 He can also see the status of the enemy (bot) ships from 'Details'.

 * Player can (re)start, load, exit the game from the menu 'Application'.

+# GUI

+The gui is pretty simple and made with the help of SceneBuilder.